 The scouts of a honey bee swarm will search for a cavity to establish a permanent hive location, and while they may sometimes find a tree cavity, it’s also possible that they find a cavity in a building or structure.
 Colonies that establish themselves within structures or near highly populated areas can be a nuisance or hazard.
 It can be difficult and often very expensive to remove honey bee colonies from structures, so having a beekeeper capture the swarm before it has the chance to take up residence is good preventative practice.
 It is important for the sake of the honey bees and your neighbors to call a beekeeper if you see a swarm.

 How can you find a beekeeper in Michigan?

-The Michigan Beekeepers’ Association maintains a map of beekeepers who are interested in collecting swarms.
-If you are unable to find a beekeeper using the map, try reaching out to a local beekeeping club.
+The Michigan Beekeepers Association maintains a list of beekeepers who are interested in collecting swarms.
+If you aren’t able to find a beekeeper using the list, then you can try reaching out to a local beekeeping club.

 Note: Swarm removal is different from removing bees from houses or other structures.
-If the colony has already set up a hive in a building, you need a person who is willing to do a “cut out,” which you may find on the map of beekeepers who do building cut outs.
-You can read more about the difference on the page “Problem and Unwanted Bees”.
+If the colony has already set up a hive in a building, you need a person who is willing to do a “cut out,” which you may find on the list of beekeepers who do building cut outs.
+You can read more about the difference on the problem and unwanted bees webpage.

-Beekeepers who are interested in collecting swarms can find a signup form on the Michigan Beekeepers’ Associations’ Swarm Removal Map webpage to be added to the map.
+Beekeepers who are interested in collecting swarms can find information on the Michigan Beekeepers Associations swarm removal webpage about how to be added to the list.

 What information can you provide to the beekeeper about the swarm?